 Frequently asked questions

-How do I access Concur? - the simplest way is to sign in to the University's homepage and enter Concur in the search box.
+How do I access Concur? - sign in to the University's homepage and enter Concur in the search box.
 If you can't access Concur, please check with your departmental administrator whether they have sent us your details and whether those details are correct.
 If they have submitted your details and they were correct and you still can't log in, then contact expenses at warwick dot ac dot uk.
 Do not try to contact Concur for a password re-set - this will not work.